KarelKubat/goto-meet/README.md

 # goto-meet

-`goto-meet` is a simple program that polls your Google Calendar and displays notifications of upcoming meetings where you can join a video conference.
+`goto-meet` is a command-line program that polls your Google Calendar and displays notifications of upcoming meetings where you can join a video conference.
 The notifications have 3 buttons: one to join the video meeting, one to see (or edit) the calendar entry, and one to ignore the notification.

-# Preparation
+Current limitations are the following:

+- `goto-meet` expects that you have a Google Chrome browser.
+- Notifications currently only work on MacOSX, because they use the `osascript` utility to render popups.

+This version of `goto-meet` only scratches my own itch, but I may implement support for other browsers or notifications as the need arises.
+Pull requests are of course always welcome.
+The wishlist, in abbreviated form:

+- Add unit tests and make `goto-meet` a complete package
+- The MacOSX notifications are a bit clunky.
+Is there a nicer way?
+- If notifications allow this: can the browser be instructed to open on a given monitor?
+- Implement notifications for other OSses.
+- Add a method to prevent double invocations on non-MacOSX systems.
+Maybe `goto-meet` must become aware of its own PID file.

+Questions / remarks?
+You can find me on karel@kubat.nl.

-## Downloads
+## Preparation

+### Downloading and installing

 - Download the goto-meet sources
 - In the downloaded location, run `go mod init`